Save the Urban Farm marches against more Knight Campus development

-Members from Save the Urban Farm, students and supporters gathered on Nov.
+Members of Save the Urban Farm, students and supporters alike, gathered on Nov.
 4 to rally against the ongoing development for phase II of the Knight Campus.

 According to their Instagram page, Save the Urban Farm is a cross-departmental group of students aiming to prevent Knight Campus development from harming the Urban Farm.